 Elizabeth P. Hicks, Ph.D., Research Scientist

 Elizabeth P. Hicks is a research scientist and the founder of Epsilon Delta Labs, a research lab focusing on interdisciplinary research.
 She specializes in interdisciplinary research at the boundary between astrophysics and fluid dynamics, studying problems where simulations of pure fluid phenomena can inform astrophysical research.
-In her research, Elizabeth has used both theoretical methods and large-scale numerical simulations.
-Dr. Hicks also loves science/art collaboration.
-In particular, she and choreographer Megan Rhyme recently created a dance about turbulence, “Far From Equilibrium”, which premiered at the Museum of Science and Industry (MSI) in Chicago.
+In her research, Dr. Hicks has used both theoretical methods and large-scale numerical simulations.
+Dr. Hicks also loves science+art collaboration.
+In particular, she and other member of Epsilon Delta Labs created an immersive turbulence experience, ``Far From Equilibrium'', which was performed in Chicago in the summer of 2016.

 Curriculum Vitae